Local films available to view in full online

 Presented by local residents Timothy Neal and narrated by Sir Donald Sinden CBE, FRSA.
 This 40th anniversary edition is restored and digitally re-mastered.

-Handel's Sarabande is performed by Nathaniel Mader on the harpsichord at St Stephen's Rosslyn Hill, Spring 2017.
+In this second recording, Handel's Sarabande is performed by Nathaniel Mader by candlelight at St Stephen's Rosslyn Hill, Spring 2017.

 Nathaniel Mander graduated from London's Royal Academy of Music with first class honours in 2011, and has since become one of the UK's foremost young keyboard performers.